Manchester Day of Action

-This year, we need alumni like you to organise a project that addresses United Nations sustainable development goal three, to ensure healthy lives and promote wellbeing for all.
+This year, we need alumni like you to organise a project that addresses one of the United Nations sustainable development goal.

 Once you have chosen a project to organise, we will advertise it to other alumni near you.
 These alumni will work with you to complete the project.

 Examples of suitable volunteering project you can organise include:

 - outdoor conservation work, such as tree planting and litter picking

 - organising a collection of goods for people who need them, such as for a food bank

 - providing social contact (in person or by telephone) to people who are isolated